-WRJ’s newest program Tzedakah Collectives combines women’s philanthropy, Jewish learning, and sisterhood into one easy to facilitate program for any size group.
+WRJ’s Tzedakah Collectives combine women’s philanthropy, Jewish learning, and sisterhood into one easy-to-facilitate program for any size group.

 “There are so many great benefits along with philanthropy.
 We studied together, got to know each other, thought about our own personal giving and [were] excited to raise awareness about these organizations in our community… I never pictured myself leading text study, but the material was easy to use and the group felt they all were able to contribute and be heard.”

 WRJ is partnering with Amplifier to provide you with the best possible resources for your sisterhood’s Tzedakah Collective.
 Amplifier is a network of giving circles motivated by Jewish values and inspired by changemakers making a difference around the world.

 Tzedakah Collectives can come in all shapes and sizes.
 They can range from 5 people to 100+, be comprised of any age range, connect on various issue areas, and meet in a common location or virtually.
 Some groups may meet quarterly, while others can meet every two weeks.
 The format is easily adapted to suit your community’s needs.

 The toolkit includes resources on the topics below:

 - Tips for starting your Tzedakah Collective include how to recruit members, when to meet, and best practices for building consensus

 - Tools for deciding where you want to give

 - Four WRJ models of giving, including Civil Rights and Economic Justice, Israel, Women’s Rights, and the YES Fund

 Fill out this form to request your copy of the WRJ Tzedakah Collective at no cost.